mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 The mechanics for dealing with the effects of harmful substances are very similar, despite their origins being quite different.
-We will use the term ‘agent’ as a catch- all to describe these substances.
+We will use the term ‘agent’ as a catch-all to describe these substances.

 Agents can harm the victim in various ways.
 Some interfere in the body’s natural processes whilst others